vipera/cheap-ruler-rs/README.md

 # TODO

+* API: Make the use of geo_types an optional feature rather than a requirement.
-* Use idiomatic Rust for methods that follow C++ conventions.
+* Style: Use idiomatic Rust for method implementations that follow C++ coding conventions.

 <!-- References -->
 [cheap-ruler]: https://github.com/mapbox/cheap-ruler